 Concluding an Enquiry: SA Legislation: SA Closure Notice Returned

-A closure notice takes effect when it is issued.
-So even though a closure notice is returned RLS (Returned Letter Service) you should proceed on the basis that it has been duly served.
-HMRC has no power to determine that an original closure notice (and any amendment for SA) contained in the notice was ineffective if it satisfied the rules of service.
-You must therefore proceed on the basis that the closure notice has been validly issued.
+A partial or final closure notice takes effect when it is issued.
+So even though a notice is returned RLS (Returned Letter Service) you should proceed on the basis that it has been duly served.
+HMRC has no power to determine that an original notice (and any amendment for SA) contained in the notice was ineffective if it satisfied the rules of service.
+You must therefore proceed on the basis that the notice has been validly issued.

 When you reissue a notice showing the original date, the 30 day appeal period may have expired by the time the taxpayer receives it.
 In these circumstances we would normally accept a late appeal provided that they appeal within a reasonable period of receiving the reissued notice.